Receive the latest updates and tips & tricks

 2. Generic and static approach

-The 10% rule applies a one-size-fits-all guideline, ignoring individual differences in:
+The 10 percent rule applies a one-size-fits-all guideline, ignoring individual differences in:

 The relationship between cumulative load and load tolerance is central to understanding injury risk according to the study of Bertelsen & colleagues.